dylanlott/guildmaster/README.md

 ## Overview

-Guildmaster is a Go application that calculates and tracks player rankings using the Elo rating system.
-The tool is designed to analyze game results (particularly Magic: The Gathering games) from CSV data and provide statistical insights about player performance over time.
+Guildmaster is a lightweight Go application that calculates and tracks player rankings using the Elo rating system.
+The tool reads game results (particularly Magic: The Gathering games) from CSV data and computes updated ratings using a pairwise Elo scoring method suitable for multiplayer ranked games.

 ## Features